Anne O'Neal

 Anne O'Neal (born Patsy Ann Epperson; December 23, 1893 – November 24, 1971) was an American actress.
 She appeared in many films portraying matronly landladies, for example.

 On television, in 1957, she appeared on Gunsmoke as “Sabina Peavy”, a woman who ends up killing her abusive husband in the episode “Last Fling” (S2E26).

+Personal life

+She died in 1971 at the age of 77 in Woodland Hills, California and is interred in Forest Lawn Memorial Park (Glendale).